The Sacred Feminine, Shallow Holes and Practicing In our Daily Life-

 Also if we are always mixing and matching we tend to choose those parts of a tradition that feel comfortable and suit us (i.e. are eco-friendly) which may not be at all what we really need spiritually.

 Personally, I feel that we need to have a committed tradition and then from within that, we can enhance our understanding and practice by incorporating or studying other approaches.
 For instance, many Catholic monastics practice Buddhist meditation (to make themselves better Catholics) while Sufis and Buddhists get along well too [Bufis].
 Most religions are strong on some points and weaker on others so we can learn from each other while remaining dedicated to our own chosen path.

 3. And on a practical note: many of the people in my audience are very motivated to practice

 regularly but find it hard to find the time and space to really keep up to their resolutions.
 Do

 you have any advice for us?

 It is important to understand that ‘practice’ does not just mean sitting on our cushion or listening to spiritual talks.
 Our daily life must become our practice.
 This is a huge subject and I cannot deal with it here, but we must remember that we need to cultivate our compassion, loving kindness, patience, generosity, ethics etc. and where better than in our daily meetings with others – family, work colleagues, friends and everyone we meet.
-All these encounters with others are our opportunity to practise kindness and awareness.
+All these encounters with others are our opportunity to practice kindness and awareness.
 We can develop our mindfulness under all circumstances and thus our daily life becomes our spiritual practice.
 No excuses not to have enough time!